Samir Kassir: Legacy

 His wife, Giselle Khoury, and a group of Kassir's friends, students and colleagues from l'Orient Express, including writer Elias Khoury, created the Samir Kassir Foundation.
 One of the foundation's objectives would be translating his works into English, Italian, and Norwegian.
 A special edition of l'Orient Express was published in November 2005 to celebrate its tenth anniversary under the title "The Unfinished Spring" and was dedicated in memory of Kassir.
 This project was initially Kassir's idea who was working on it before he was assassinated.

 A square in downtown Beirut, behind the Annahar building, was named in Kassir's honor.
+The Kassir Foundation erected a bronze statue of the journalist there on 2 June 2006, exactly a year after his assassination.

 The EU Delegation to Lebanon and the Kassir Foundation initiated a journalism prize in 2006, the Samir Kassir Award for Freedom of Press.
 Dina Abdel Mooti Darwich, an Egyptian journalist, won the first Samir Kassir Prize in 2006.
-The Kassir Foundation erected a bronze statue of the journalist there on 2 June 2006, exactly a year after his assassination.